miller52/Thinstation/README.md

-# Thinstation port and Dependency for Spice-Gtk 0.33
+# Thinstation port and dependency for Spice-Gtk 0.33

 ```
 configure: